Deformation cones of graphical zonotopes for $K_4$-free graph: Acknowledgments

 \section{Acknowledgments}

-The author wants to deeply thanks two persons.
+The author wants to deeply thank two persons.
 First, Vic Reiner, during the defense of PhD thesis of the author, asked if something could be said of the dimensions of the rays of the deformation cone of a graphical zonotope when the graph has triangles.
-The main theorem of the present paper is an answer to this question.
-Moreover, Vic Reiner asked the author to compute \Cref{exmp:counter-example1} which result is the center of \Cref{sec:High_dimensional_summands}.
+The main theorem of this paper answers this question.
+Besides, Vic Reiner asked the author to compute \Cref{exmp:counter-example1} whose result is the center of \Cref{sec:High_dimensional_summands}.
 Second, Arnau Padrol, took time in Oberwolfach to listen to the speculations of the author, and proposed to focus on edge-length deformations instead of height deformations.
 This change of perspective was the missing keystone for assembling all the ideas together.

-Thanks also go to Martina Juhnke for her re-reading, to the MF Oberwolfach for its benevolent atmosphere, and to Sage without which no conjecture would have been made in the first place.
+Thanks also go to Martina Juhnke for her re-reading, to the MF Oberwolfach for its benevolent atmosphere, and to SageMath without which no conjecture would have been made in the first place.

+Computer experiments were done with Sage 9.1 \cite{Sage}, building my own code for deformation cones.
+Since, in Sage 10.6, a direct method was introduced to compute deformation cones.